Installing the Download-Version

 Rename the Directory

-Oops— -: Is a 500 error or another error occurring?
+Oops— - —is a 500 error or another error occurring?

 If you’re using 1&1 or domainfactory, make sure to set the RewriteBase after installation.
 Here’s a brief explanation: